invariantlabs-ai/invariant/README.md

 **Problem Statement**: Recently, AI agents are often deployed for software engineering tasks.
 Typically, an AI agent operates on the command line, creating and editing files in order to achieve a software engineering task.
 For example, the authors of [SWE Agent](https://arxiv.org/abs/2405.15793) identified several issues through manual work, e.g., agents that get stuck scrolling through long files or failing to edit the same file over and over again.
 <hr/>

-The analyzer offers the ability to filter traces to these patterns via a high-level description of the pattern:
+The analyzer offers the ability to filter traces to these patterns via a high-level description of the pattern ([Open example in Playground](https://playground.invariantlabs.ai/#14)):

 ```python
 traceset = # load traceset ...